 Now, I can tell you that I definitely am no expert at adopting a dog in the US, but I tend to think it is a much easier process than adopting a dog in Italy.
-Given our constant lockdowns, more and more people all around the world are looking to adopt a little pup.
-Here are some things you should know about adopting a dog in Italy.
+During lockdown adoption became very popular, and even we felt we needed a furry friend to make days at home better (and to be honest it was a reason to get outside every day!)
+We adopted Kiki towards the end of 2020 and it was the best thing we’ve done, she’s the absolute best.
+But we did have to take a bit into consideration before bringing her home, here are some things you should know about adopting a dog in Italy.

 Adopt Don’t Shop